jedijulia/nlp-tourism/README.md

 nlp-tourism
 ===========
-identification and sentiment analysis of tourism-related tweets from the Philippines using NLTK and scikit-learn
+automatic identification and sentiment analysis of tourism-related tweets from the Philippines using NLTK and scikit-learn